Summer meals available at Nevada County Community Libraries

 “I am so pleased to be able to offer free lunches for all children and teens during our Summer Learning Program,” said Mellisa Hannum, Youth Services Librarian at the Grass Valley Library.
 “Being able to add breakfast this year is a game changer, ensuring that no matter what might be going on at home, two nutritious meals are available each weekday for youth at our library.”

-Each weekday at noon. from June 14 to July 30, children ages 0 to 18 can come to the Grass Valley or Madelyn Helling Libraries for a free, nutritious grab-and-go meal and a fun, interactive activity they can take with them courtesy of the California Library Association or Nevada County Public Health.
+Each weekday at noon from June 14 to July 30, children ages 0-18 can come to the Grass Valley or Madelyn Helling Libraries for a free, nutritious grab-and-go meal and a fun, interactive activity they can take with them courtesy of the California Library Association or Nevada County Public Health.
 The Penn Valley Library will be offering lunches each Wednesday at 11 a.m. and will also be offering take-home activities.

+In Truckee, the Summer Lunches with the Library Program is a partnership between the Nevada County Community Library and the Tahoe Truckee Unified School District Food and Nutrition Services, offering pop-up programming in various locations throughout town.

-When school is no longer in session, many children and families may struggle to find food to fill the gap.
+This program comes as a welcome need for families in the county.
+When school is no longer in session, children and families may struggle to find food to fill the gap.
 With Summer Lunches with the Library in place, youth in Nevada County can find nutritious meals and enriching programs to help their minds and bodies grow strong throughout the summer.

-For more information on summer meals or other Nevada County Library events, visit http://madelynhelling.evanced.info/signup/Calendar or call 530-470-2695.
+For more information on summer meals or other Nevada County Library events please visit http://madelynhelling.evanced.info/signup/Calendar or call 530-470-2695.

 Support Local Journalism